 Security and Foreign Policy

 Julian Martin - BR '20Julian is a sophomore in Branford College from Brooklyn, New York.
-He is a prospective major in Global Affairs or Ethics, Politics, and Economics.
-Within these areas of study, he is particularly interested in Middle Eastern politics and U.S. foreign policy.
-Aside from Roosevelt, Julian is involved in the Yale Politic and the OneVoice Movement.
-He also likes to dance as part of Yale’s latin dance team Sabrosura and is an avid fan of the TV show Ballers.
+He is majoring in Global Affairs with a particular interest in Middle Eastern politics and U.S. foreign policy.
+Aside from Roosevelt, Julian is as assistant researcher for the Political Violence FieldLab at Yale and writes for the Yale Politic.
+Coming from NYC, he’s a long-time suffering fan of the New York Knicks.

 Jacob Ly - ES '19Jacob is a junior history major in Ezra Stiles and was born and raised in Honolulu, Hawaii.
 His interests within SecFoPo stretch from multilateral institutions to the East Asia Region.
 Outside of Roosevelt, Jacob is a member of Yaledancers, China Hands Magazine, Matriculate, and Yale Ballet Company.